IRATI/stack/README.md

     3.1 Loading the kernel modules
     3.2 The configuration files
     3.3 Running the IPC Manager Daemon
+4. The simple Manager application
-4. Tutorials
+5. Tutorials
-5. Overview of the software components
+6. Overview of the software components
 ````

 ## 1. Introduction